bojan-wik/CS/Git.md

 ```

 ### 7. Reverting
-is used to revert a specific commit by applying a new commit with the opposite changes.
+Is used to revert a specific commit by applying a new commit with the opposite changes.

+Czyli coś jak `$ git reset` z tym że commita nie cofamy, tylko tworzymy nowego commita z cofniętymi zmianami.

 ```
 $ git revert <commitHashCode>